open/close all folders

 John Hurt's incarnation had nothing to do with the Time war.

-John Hurt's Doctor killed his childFor a good reason; they were bad, and were planning something which would put them on the level of a Complete Monster.
+John Hurt's Doctor killed his childFor a good reason; they were bad, and were planning something which would put them on the worst level.
 Ultimately, there was only one thing that could be done.
 Afterwards, he forced his own regeneration, into the First Doctor, abandoned his name, grabbed his granddaughter (who probably didn't know what he had done), and ran.
 And how could he ever stop after that?

 John Hurt is the final incarnation of the Doctor.Hence why he says that he doesn't deserve the name.
 At some point, the Doctor will do something so unforgivable that not only will he forfeit his true name, but deem him unworthy of life.
 Possibly by getting his past self to do it.
 Said horrific act resulted in the war that ended the Doctor's life, in order to take him out.
 The Doctor has been aware of this since his 1st incarnation, and for whatever reason is unable to alter this future.